 In order to further illustrate Maude's object-oriented features, we specify a simple rent-a-car store example.
-Several rules in this specification have variables in their righthand sides or conditions not present in their lefthand sides; therefore, these rules are not directly executable by the rewrite engine and are declared as nonexecutable.
+Several rules in this specification have variables in their righthand sides or conditions not present in their lefthand sides; therefore, these rules are not directly executable by the rewrite engine and are declared as non-executable (with the nonexec attribute).
 In order to run the object-oriented system, we will have to use strategies; a possible such strategy will be presented in Section 10.1.1.